Marin Alpine Trail E vs Marin Rift Zone E - What's The Difference?

 It has 140mm of travel front and rear, which is enough to get through rough sections without sucking the life out of the trail, your legs or your battery.
-Marin’s MultiTrac suspension platform is designed to pedal well and strike a balance between composure and fun.
-29-inch wheels are the default size for trail bikes these days, with good reason as they’ll give you extra grip and momentum when things get rough.
+Marin’s Multitrac suspension platform is designed to pedal well and strikes a balance between composure and fun.
+29 inch wheels are the default size for trail bikes these days, with good reason as they’ll give you extra grip and momentum when things get rough.

 The Rift Zone E’s geometry is still long and slack, and won’t hold you back when things get steep and sketchy.
-It’s equipped with trail-tested parts, like powerful 4-piston brakes, tough and wide tires designed specifically for the additional demands of eMTBs, and easily tunable suspension.
+And it’s equipped with trail-tested parts, like powerful 4-piston brakes, tough and wide tires designed specifically for the additional demands of eMTBs, and easily tunable suspension.

-The base model in the range is the Marin Rift Zone E, which has a great value spec that’s 100% trail-ready.
+The base model in the range is the Rift Zone E, which has a great value spec that’s 100% trail ready.
 Shimano’s EP6 motor sits at the heart of the frame, powered by an internal 504Wh battery that can be upgraded at a later date if you want more range.
-Custom-tuned X-O2 rear suspension and RockShox’s proven 35 fork take the sting out of the hits and there’s a reliable 10-speed Shimano drivetrain.
+Custom tuned X-O2 rear suspension and RockShox’s proven 35 fork take the sting out of the hits and there’s a reliable 10 speed Shimano drivetrain.

-If your budget stretches further, the Marin Rift Zone E1 has a higher capacity 630Wh battery, an 11-speed drivetrain for smaller jumps between gear changes, and RockShox suspension front and rear, including a stiff Pike fork.
-We also send the Rift Zone E1 out with CushCore tire inserts installed, which we think is one of the best upgrades you can make to your trail bike (Find out why here).
+If your budget stretches further, the Rift Zone E1 has a higher capacity battery, 11 speed drivetrain for smaller jumps between gear changes, and Rockshox suspension front and rear, including a stiff Pike fork.
+We also send the Rift Zone E1 out with Cushcore tire inserts installed, which we think is one of the best upgrades you can make to your trail bike (Find out why here).

-Step up to the Rift Zone E2, and you’ll be able to enjoy Shimano’s upgraded EP801 assist system, which is lighter, and smaller but still powerful enough to take you to the top of almost any trail.
-Shimano’s XT drivetrain is another byword for reliability and smoothness, and we’ve specced a Shimano LINKGLIDE cassette for better drivetrain life.
-Fox is one of the biggest names in mountain bike suspension for a good reason and the Rifty E’s fork and shock come from the Performance Elite range, near the very top of its product tree.
-Add in CushCore tire inserts and you’ll be ready to tame the roughest sections of trail.
+Step up to the Rift Zone E2, and you’ll be able to enjoy Shimano’s upgraded EP8 assist system, which is lighter, smaller but still powerful enough to take you to the top of almost any trail.
+Shimano’s XT drivetrain is another byword for reliability and smoothness, and we’ve specced a Linkglide cassette for better drivetrain life.
+Fox is one of the biggest names in mountain bike suspension for a good reason and the Alpine Trail E’s fork and shock come from the Performance Elite range, near the very top of its product tree.
+Add in Cushcore tire inserts and you’ll be ready to tame the roughest sections of trail.

 The Marin Alpine Trail E - Up Close